 In step 5, the SUCI can be an onboarding SUCI.

-Further in step 5, the SUCI can be of type anonymous SUCI if the construction of SUCI as described in clause 6.12 cannot be used and if the employed EAP method supports SUPI privacy..Editor’s note: In case anonymous SUCI is used, the identifier used as UE Id in the AN parameters is FFS
+Further in step 5, the SUCI in both AN-Params and Registration Request message can be of type anonymous SUCI if the construction of SUCI as described in clause 6.12 cannot be used and if the employed EAP method supports SUPI privacy.
+If anonymous SUCI is used, the UE shall additionally send a 64-bit random number in step 5 in AN-Params part.
+When anonymous SUCI is received at the TNGF, the TNGF shall store the 64-bit random number, and use this random number as key identifier.

+NOTE: The random number generation by the UE should follow the recommendations given in SP 800-90A [13] or equivalent.

 Step 6-7 is performed as described in clause 7A.2.1.